FihlaTV/ABNDp2/README.md

 #
 ## Layout notes

 - The root ViewGroup is a RelativeLayout parent so the bottom-center reset button and bullseye ImageView may be positioned precisely.
-See the [layout here](https://github.com/devted/ABNDp2/blob/master/app/src/main/res/layout/activity_main.xml).
+Layout [is here](https://github.com/devted/ABNDp2/blob/master/app/src/main/res/layout/activity_main.xml).

 - The topmost scorebar uses a nested LinearLayout-->RelativeLayout tree; the LinearLayout has a vertical orientation so a horizontal line can be added below the scorebar; the scorebar uses RelativeLayout view group so the horizontally-centered ""# - #"" set score may be precicely positioned beneath the scorebar.